Elizabeth JOHNSTONExecutive Director

 Yves Van de Vloet is associate expert to the European Forum for Urban Security.
 Specialised in border security, he notably works on the ALARM project, which seeks to develop transborder operational cooperation between civil security stakeholders in France and Belgium on a wide spectrum of risks.
 He was previously Deputy Chief of Staff of the Governor of the Hainaut province and of the President-Minister of the Brussels-Capital-Ixelles Region, and Director of the Department for Crime Prevention at the Belgian Ministry of the Interior.
 He also has been a teacher at the University of Liege and various police schools and training academies.

-Margaux Rouillard is responsible for developing and implementing the communication strategy of Efus.
+Eloïse Schollaert is responsible for developing and implementing the communication strategy of Efus.
 She also supervises the communication of some of the projects led by Efus.
-Margaux holds a Masters Degree in Corporate and Institutional Communications from the New Sorbonne University and a Masters Degree in European politics and public affairs from the Institute of Political Sciences of Strasbourg.
-Previously, she worked as communications officer in the private sector.
+Eloïse holds a Master’s Degree in Communications from the Institute of Political Sciences of Paris (Sciences Po).
+Previously, she worked as a junior consultant in a communications agency and as a communication officer in various places of the public sector among which were the French National Assembly and a higher education establishment called ENS Paris-Saclay.

 Eric LOUSTAUNEAUAccounting Assistant